‘How to’ of Multilingual Customer Support: Challenges & Best Practices

 The most important channels to provide multilingual customer service

-Live chat is one of the most effective ways to provide real-time multilingual support.
-It enables businesses to engage with customers instantly, addressing their queries and issues promptly.
+Live chat is one of the most effective ways to provide real-time multilingual customer service.
+It enables companies to engage with customers instantly, addressing their queries and issues promptly.

 AI tools can also be leveraged in such situations.
 For example, AI-driven translation tools can quickly translate email content, helping your team maintain consistency and take the workload off their shoulders.